Skip to main content

 • can.CanError: Failed to transmit: [Errno 105] No buffer space available

-• The first one indicates that the host computer cannot find the CAN device (the motherboard with the USB bridge firmware or UTOC).
+• The first case indicates the host computer cannot find the CAN device (motherboard with USB bridge firmware or UTOC)

-• The second one indicates that the host computer has not configured or has incorrectly configured CAN0.
+• The second case indicates the host computer did not configure or misconfigured CAN0

-• The third one indicates that the host computer's cache is insufficient or there are system issues causing cache failure.
+• The third case indicates insufficient buffer or system issues causing buffer failure

-• If your system is Ubuntu, you need to refer to the Ubuntu Configuration CAN0 document which has not been updated yet.
+• If your system is Ubuntu, the document Ubuntu configuration CAN0 has not been updated yet

-• Enter the following command to determine if the system supports CAN:
+• Enter the following command to determine whether the system supports CAN:

 sudo modprobe can && echo "Your kernel supports CAN" || echo "Your kernel does not support CAN"

-• If the return is Your kernel supports CAN, you can proceed to configure CAN0.
+• If it returns Your kernel supports CAN, you can proceed to the next step to configure CAN0

-• This command overrides the original system CAN0 configuration.
-After execution, the system needs to be restarted.
+• This command overwrites the original system CAN0 configuration.
+After execution, the system needs to be restarted

-• For 1M speed, enter the following command:
+• For 1M baud rate, enter the following command:

 sudo /bin/sh -c "cat > /etc/network/interfaces.d/can0" << EOF